awslabs/aws-crt-s3-benchmarks/workloads/README.md

-## Benchmarks
+## Workloads

 ### Overview

-We use JSON files to detail each benchmark's workload.
+We use JSON files to detail the workload we want to benchmark.

-For example, `download-256KiB-10_000x.run.json` is a benchmark for downloading 10,000 files, each of which is 256KiB.
+For example, `download-256KiB-10_000x.run.json` is a workload that downloads 10,000 files, each of which is 256KiB.
 It looks like:
 ```
 {
     "version": 2,